 EXPANDED LEARNING

-Our BACR program works to deliver expanded learning services to over 700 students at 6 school sites in San Rafael.
+Our BACR program works to deliver expanded learning services to over 1,200 students a day in the school year and over half of that amount of students in the summer programs at 6 school sites in San Rafael.
 These programs are rooted in equity, promote academic access, and are always implemented with a social-emotional focus.
 We are fully integrated into the school community and coordinate continually with the administration and site-based family resource centers to ensure that our shared vision is being realized.
-In the summer BACR runs a huge middle school and elementary school program that serves over 500 students at two central locations.
-In Novato, BACR provides a small but impactful summer program for elementary students in which middle school students serve as mentors.
-In both summer programs students engage in dynamic project-based learning activities that promote academic skill to beat the odds of potential summer slide in learning.
+During most school breaks, BACR offers summer camp style programs for 4 to 14 years old serving up to 650 students per day in the summer months.

 MARIANA LOPEZ QUINTANILLA | MESSAGE MARIANA